-Backing Up and Recovering a Sharded Database
+Backing Up and Recovering a Distributed Database

-The GDSCTL utility lets you define a backup policy for a sharded database and restore one or more shards, or the entire sharded database, to the same point in time.
+The GDSCTL utility lets you define a backup policy for a distributed database and restore one or more shards, or the entire distributed database, to the same point in time.
 Configured backups are run automatically, and you can define a schedule to run backups during off-peak hours.

-Enhancements to GDSCTL in Oracle Database 21c enable and simplify the centralized management of backup policies for a sharded database, using Oracle MAA best practices.
+GDSCTL commands in Oracle Globally Distributed Database enable and simplify the centralized management of backup policies for a distributed database, using Oracle MAA best practices.
 You can create a backup schedule using an incremental scheme that leverages the Oracle Job Scheduler.
 Oracle Recovery Manager (RMAN) performs the actual backup and restore operations.